TristanH/bookcision/README.md

   1. Bump the version number of Bookcision in package.json
   1. Run `grunt build`
   1. Copy dest/bookcision.js to dist/bookcision.js (replacing the old version)
   1. That's it!
 The new version will be at dist/bookcision.js and automatically updated via Github's CDN as soon as the change is merged into master.
+The bookcision website (where you install the bookmarklet) simply points at bookcision.readwise.io/dist/bookcision.js, which points at the github source code.